rebeccaansems/CSCI-4176/README.md

 ![Jelly Pal Home Screen](Screenshots/main_menu.png "The home screen of the Jelly Pal app")

 ## Libraries
-Provide a list of **ALL** the libraries you used for your project.
-Example:

 **google-gson:** Gson is a Java library that can be used to convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object.
 Source [here](https://github.com/google/gson)